Girish21/HTTP-Caching/README.md

 const etag = crypto.createHash("md5").update(content).digest("hex");
 ```

 If we check the networks tab, we can see that the server response has an `ETag` in the response headers.
-And if we refresh the server again the client sends `If-None-Match` header in the request headers.
+And if we refresh the page again the client sends the `If-None-Match` header in the request headers.
 Let's see how we can use that and cache resources and as well as keep the cached resources fresh.

-The browser sends back the `ETag` back to the server.
-The server can use this to compare with the `ETag` generated at the server and validate that the cached resource is valida or stale.
-If it's valid, let the client serve the cached rource else send the new response and with the newly generated `Etag` for the fresh resource.
+The browser sends the `ETag` back to the server.
+The server can use this to compare with the `ETag` generated at the server and validate that the cached resource is valid or stale.
+If it's valid, let the client serve the cached resource else send the new response and with the newly generated `Etag` for the fresh resource.

 ```js
 const etagFromClient = req.headers["if-none-match"]; // get the header from the request